Aloha from Waikiki!

 The last store is Kolohe, where you can check out its paradise-inspired pieces of jewelry and attend one of the jewelry-making classes.

-If you have any questions about our stay, drop a comment below or send me a message via Instagram or Email!
+If you have any questions about our stay or want more recommendations, feel free to drop a comment below or connect with me on Instagram or via Email.
 Mahalo!

 PIN THIS POST!